-Inside the box in my living room floor were 3 sets of holds, representing 2 of the Kilter lines, Winter and Noah.
+Inside the box on my living room floor were three sets of holds, representing two of the Kilter lines, Winter and Noah.
 The Winter grips came in sets Medium 4 and Medium 8, and the Noah set is Small 3.

-Winter Medium 4 comes with 10 different grips.
-They are all about hand size, and low profile, so they take up little wall space.
-There are 4 small pinches and 6 "hooded" edges that vary from slightly slopey to slightly incut, making them useful on our 30 degree wall for problems ranging from cruxy V4's to sustained 3 or 4 move V10's and harder.
+This set comes with 10 different grips.
+They are all about hand size and low profile, so they take up little wall space.
+There are four small pinches and six "hooded" crimps that vary from slightly slopey to slightly incut, making them useful on our 30 degree wall for problems ranging from cruxy V4's to sustained 3 or 4 move V10's and harder.

 There are a couple of interesting things going on in this set that I don't find with regularity in commercial holds.

-Skinny pinches are one of my weakest areas, unlike many of todays gym bred mutant climbers, so the 4 little pinches have particularly highlighted that weakness.
-For instance, in the photo above and to the right, the hold that my left hand is on has become the bane of my existence.
+Skinny pinches are one of my weakest areas, unlike many of today's gym bred mutant climbers, so the four little pinches have particularly highlighted that weakness.
+For instance, in the photos above, the hold that my left hand is on has become the bane of my existence.
 I can move dynamically off of it, but in a different problem that crosses to the hooded edge at about 11:00 from my face, I can't hold it for quite long enough, while Taylor makes the move look V3.
 Because of this, they've appeared regularly in my limit boulder problems as of late, and likely will for some time to come.

-Winter Medium 8 comes in a set of 10 grips, all of which are about 1 pad deep and range from a generous 3 fingers wide (the most incut of the set) to a solid 4 finger width.
+This set comes with 10 grips, all of which are about one pad deep and range from a generous three fingers wide (the most incut of the set) to a solid four finger width.
 While a few of the holds are just barely incut, they mostly are perfectly flat, a feature I don't often see on gym holds.
 On our 30 degree wall, these, much like the Winter 4's, can be found on problems spanning between V4 and V10 or harder.
 They become particularly challenging when oriented in any way other than horizontal, forcing the climber to have to really control tension, balance, and body position to make use of them.

-Noah Small 3 comes with 20 small but incut grips that somehow keep the same great radius on their incut edge that is found on the flat and slopey Kilter grips.
+This set comes with 20 small but incut grips that somehow keep the same great radius on their incut edge that is found on the flat and slopey grips from Kilter.
 This set ranges from about 1/2 pad to full pad, and on our 30 degree wall can generally be found on problems ranging from hard V2 or 3 up to V6.
 For harder problems, these holds would really shine on a steeper wall, but are perfect for our V4-V5 climbers at this angle.

 The fingertip incuts in this set have become my favorite warmup grips, as well as holds that I'm not afraid to dive toward when I need a jump problem that forces me to control a swing.
 For Red River training, they are an absolute must for 4x4 style interval workouts.

 I see our V5/6 climbers trending more and more toward the Noah Small 3's every session.
-They aren't quite big enough to call "finger buckets", forcing try hard even though the holds are friendly and incut.
-Not to mention, several of the grips are so small as to force 3 finger usage (or even 2 for those of you with sausage fingers), which requires more precision than your average incut hold.
+They aren't quite big enough to call "finger buckets," forcing try hard even though the holds are friendly and incut.
+Not to mention, several of the grips are small enough to force three finger usage (or maybe even two for those of you with sausage fingers), which requires more precision than your average incut hold.
 To add to the need for precision, the "landing" surface behind the incut is comfortably uneven.
 When hit just right, your fingers sit just perfectly snuggled into place.
 If you're a little off, you're going to have to try a lot harder to pull through.